pranjalsingh84/ShopKart-E-commerce-Website/README.md

 4. `Order Management*` - Place orders from cart, Buy again, Cancel orders, Detailed order list & summary
 5. `Admin Dashboard` - Login (with a security key), Sales insight through analytics, Add or update products, View customers, Update orders

-> \* This project is purely made for educational purpose and not meant to be deployed for production.
+> \* This project is purely made for educational purpose and not meant to be deployed for commercial production.
 It assumes that payments are made instantly on placing orders as this project is not integrated with a payment gateway.
 ---

 ## Summary of Endpoints 📝